Background pattern

 Medicines containing opioids such as morphine:

-If you are taking any medicine that contains opioids (such as morphine), inform your doctor or pharmacist, as opioids can increase the effect of gabapentin.
+If you are taking any medicine that contains opioids (such as morphine), tell your doctor or pharmacist, as opioids can increase the effect of gabapentin.
 Additionally, the combination of gabapentin with opioids can cause drowsiness, sedation, decreased breathing, or death.

 Antacids for indigestion: